DannnyzZ/IT-Vademecum-Cheatsheets/README.md

 > You can download the chosen file in PDF/doc.x format from the catalog provided above.

 ## Contents
-1. OSI model
+OSI model

-2. Domain hierarchy
+Domain hierarchy
-3. Incident handling checklist
+Incident handling checklist
-4. Network protocols
+Network protocols
-5. HTTP response codes
+HTTP response codes
-6. Cryptography standards
+Cryptography standards
-7. Wireless networking – authentication methods/frameworks, security/network access protocols
+Wireless networking – authentication methods/frameworks, security/network access protocols

+## Navigating through repository

+To access the chosen topic, navigate to the main branch of the repository and select the file with the .md extension.

 ## License